rizkyzhang/javascript-exercises/README.md

-# javascriptChallenge
+This repository contain a bunch of JavaScript algorithms challenges that I have solved.

-I am going to update this repositories everytime I completed a algorithm challenge or other challenge related to JavaScript.
+I am going to update this repository everytime I solve an algorithm challenge.